Sensing with near-infrared laser trapped fluorescent nanodiamonds: Results

 To further explore the dependence of the NV charge state on pH, Fig.~\ref{fig:ph_ratio} presents the evolution of the $\sigma_{0-}$ ratio when varying pH from 13 to 1 for the same FND, both under trapping conditions and without NIR laser exposure.
 The trapped FNDs in suspension exhibit a significantly stronger modulation of $\sigma_{0-}$ compared to the same particle measured on glass.
 This enhanced responsiveness highlights the improved surface accessibility and chemical exchange in solution, reinforcing the utility of optically trapped FNDs for pH nanosensing.
-The pronounced increase in NV center fraction under alkaline conditions (lower $\sigma_{0-}$) confirms the surface deprotonation hypothesis, while acidic conditions suppress this stabilization.
-Overall, these results validate that $\sigma_{0-}$ serves as a reliable and sensitive optical proxy for probing local pH variations in biological or environmental settings.
+Overall, the results confirm that $\sigma_{0-}$ serves as a reliable and sensitive optical proxy for probing local pH variations in biological or environmental settings.